keepkey/mbhd-maven/README.md

 ## MultiBit HD Maven

-A Maven staging repository for use with automated build tools
+A Maven staging repository for use with automated build tools.

+## DO NOT RELY ON THESE SNAPSHOTS FOR PRODUCTION !

+## Configuring projects to use Travis and Maven

 To allow Travis builds that use Maven artifacts that are not in Maven Central, provide the following entry into the parent POM: